 - the course has not been previously designed for online or hybrid delivery;

-- the Course Proposal Form has been submitted and approved;
+- the Online Course Proposal Form has been submitted and approved;

-- Course Syllabus (on required syllabus template) has been submitted to department chair and Distance Education Faculty Services;
+- Course Syllabus (using syllabus template in D2L) has been submitted to department chair and Distance Education Faculty Services;

-- have signed Course Development Agreement and routed for remaining signatures;
+- the Course Development Agreement has been signed and routed for required signatures;

-- required D2L training is complete, and signed FITC Training Confirmation Form is on file in Distance Education Faculty Services (new course designers);
+- required D2L training and required meeting with IDS are complete, and signed FITC Training Confirmation Form is on file in Distance Education Faculty Services ( applies to new course designers);

 - received access to a D2L development shell;

-- have met with their assigned Online Faculty Mentors to discuss course design (new course designers).
+- New course developers have met with their assigned Online Faculty Mentors to discuss course design.

 It is also highly recommended that, prior to development, course designers spend adequate time planning the design of their new course using resources described on the Planning section of this website.